jsnavar/Pudu/README.md

   "[0-9]+" { s => Token.IntLiteral(s.toInt) }
   "," { _ => Token.Comma() }
 ```
-In the example, the regex "," only matches the string ",", so the function always returns the same, and does not really use the matched string.
+There, the regex "," only matches the string ",", so the function always returns the same and does not really use the matched string.
 Considering this, we add method (2) which allows us to write:
 ```scala
   "," { Token.Comma() }
 ```
-Method (3) simply ignores the matched string, and method (4) calls `fn` on the ignored string, which can be used for side effects such as updating positions.
+Method (3) simply ignores the matched string, and method (4) calls `fn` on the ignored string, which can be useful for side effects such as updating positions.

 As anticipated above, the lexer needs to know the end of file token, which is declared by overriding the method `def eof: Token`.
 It is important to note that the lexer generates that token automatically when the input ends, and it should **NOT** be returned by any regular expression.